NootropX Review – Should You Use It?

 In any case, there is no Yohimbe in today’s formula, so if that is what was causing side effects, that problem has been solved.

-The current NootropX formula starts with a hefty dose of Vitamin B12 (400 mcg which is 6667% of your daily recommended requirement).
 Vitamin B12 is capable of giving you a steady and sustained energy boost, unlike caffeine which can cause a spike followed by a crash.

 The rest of the formula is contained in the 1465 gram Proprietary NootropX Blend.
-It includes:

 • Bacopa Monniera which is a plant native to India that has been traditionally used in Ayurvedic medicine for a host of problems, especially those dealing with anxiety and intellect.